A comprehensive surround system that combines a soundbar with satellites.

 Boasts excellent Dolby 5.1 sound performance with minimal physical footprint.
 Five individual units allow for physical separation.
 Subwoofer connects wirelessly.
 Impressive technology for natural, distortion-free sound.

 Except for the subwoofer, the speakers connect via spring clips and speaker wire.

-Has a great range of sound.
+Boasts a great range of sound with 5 speakers, including two 6.5-inch woofers.
 More forgiving when positioning.
 Offers very good upgrade potential if you want to expand your system.

 Doesn't come with a dedicated subwoofer.
 No A/V receiver.

-Powerful, sharp sound.
-Has a 165-watt subwoofer.
+Outputs a powerful, sharp sound.
+Features a 165-watt subwoofer.
 Can deliver up to 1,000 watts of power at times, with 500 continuous watts.
 Has 6 speakers and 6 inputs.